hjferguson/birth_bot_v2/README.md

 🟢Run main.py when you are ready to start.
 I have it set up to run everyday at 9am using cron jobs on my Pi3.

+<h3>Important note for Pi deployment</h3>
+Issues with SSL on Raspbian Python 3.9+
+I ended up using python 3.7 and updating the requirements.txt to be compatible.
+See Rpi3_requirements.txt.
+Due to laziness, if deploying on a pi, just delete the current requirements.txt and rename Rpi3_requirements.txt.
+Have fun 🙃